rjsmith/meteor-robotframework/README.md

 ## Breaking Change from v0.2.0 to v0.3.0

-Version 0.3.0 and after of this package uses a new version of Velocity Core, v0.6.x.
+Version 0.3.0 and after of this package uses a new version of Velocity Core.
 You should remove the now-redundant `packages/tests-proxy` folder from your project if you are upgrading from v0.1.0 or v0.2.0.

 ### Key features